fastlane/fastlane/README.md

 # Plans

+This project only uses a plain HTTP client - no web scraping or headless browser.
+It combines API calls from both the Apple Developer Portal and the calls that are used by Xcode.

-I thought about providing a 1:1 representation of everything that’s stored on the Apple Dev Portal.
+I thought about providing a 1:1 representation of everything that’s stored on the Apple Dev Portal and provide an *Active Record* like interface.

 Imagine things like this: